 via campus mail to EH&S Fire Safety, Box 354400.

 If possible, also scan and email to John Gunderson at firstname.lastname@example.org.

 In Seattle, SFD will usually presents Notices of Violation or other citations directly to EH&S. After hours, or when an EH&S representative is not available, the responsible person should sign and accept the notice.
 These may be presented to UW personnel on scene at the time, such as FOMS, Emergency Management, EH&S, Resident Advisors/Resident Directors (RA/RDs), or other UW staff.

 Administrators for facilities not located at the main campus are responsible for receipt of notices, orders and citations.
 This task should be assigned to a designated person who will work with EH&S.

-Although the ultimate responsibility for resolving a citation or notice belongs to the department in violation, EH&S will work with those departments to verify that deficiencies are valid and seek Fire Department approval for alternate solutions when necessary.
+Although the ultimate responsibility for resolving a citation or notice belongs to the department in violation, EH&S will work with those departments to verify that findings are valid and seek Fire Department approval for alternate solutions when necessary.
 EH&S can assist with interpretation of the code issues and developing a compliance strategy.
 EH&S will track and follow up with the responsible parties, communicate directly with fire department to keep them informed of the status, ask for any extensions or clarifications that may be needed, and document and report resolution of the citation or notice to the fire department.

 The fire department may re-inspect all identified violations to confirm the problem has been corrected, or accept written verification from EH&S.